harshadk99/flareguard/README.md

 ## Contributing

-We welcome and encourage contributions from the community!
-FlareGuard is an open-source project with many exciting opportunities for enhancement.
+FlareGuard Edge welcomes contributions from the community.
+This project thrives on open collaboration while maintaining professional standards.

 ### Ways to Contribute

-- **Implement New Security Checks**: Add one of the security checks from our community development list
+- **Implement New Security Checks**: Add security checks from our community development list
 - **Improve Documentation**: Enhance the docs, add examples, or clarify instructions
-- **Fix Bugs**: Help us identify and fix issues
+- **Fix Bugs**: Help identify and fix issues
 - **Add Features**: Implement new features from our roadmap
 - **Suggest Ideas**: Open an issue with your feature suggestions